 Respondents were asked in a later module about all medications and health supplements they were taking, but not in relation to any specific condition.

 The questionnaire, data items and related output categories for this topic are available in Excel spreadsheet format from the Downloads

 Points to be considered in interpreting data for this topic include the following:

 - Respondents may not have distinguished between kidney disease, kidney stones or kidney infection.
 Kidney stones and kidney infection may be short-term conditions.
 Distinction cannot be made from the data between the various kidney ailments and as such there may be respondents incorrectly classified as long-term.
 However given the prevalence of kidney disease is expected to be an underestimate, it is considered that the impact is minimal.

-- Those cases of kidney disease reported through the 'Long-term conditions' module, rather than the 'kidney disease' module, have not necessarily been diagnosed by a doctor or nurse.
-Data for these respondents only appear on the NHS file, and are identified by their conditions status of 4: Not known if ever told or not ever told, but condition current and long-term.
+- Those cases of kidney disease reported through the 'Long-term conditions' module, rather than the 'Kidney Disease' module, have not necessarily been diagnosed by a doctor or nurse.
+Data for these respondents are identified by their conditions status of 4: Not known or not ever told, but condition current and long-term.